-Unless four years previous is “recently,” using commercial products to excuse slow research progress can be dismissed.
-A coauthor of the clinical trial perspective was John Hopkins’ lead researcher for the November 2015 Sulforaphane Bioavailability from Glucoraphanin-Rich Broccoli: Control by Active Endogenous Myrosinase, which commended “high quality, commercially available broccoli supplements” per:
+But unless four years previous is “recently,” using commercial products to excuse slow research progress can be dismissed.
+A coauthor of the clinical trial perspective was John Hopkins’ lead researcher for a November 2015 Sulforaphane Bioavailability from Glucoraphanin-Rich Broccoli: Control by Active Endogenous Myrosinase, which commended “high quality, commercially available broccoli supplements” per:

 “We have now discontinued making BSE [broccoli sprout extract], because there are several high quality, commercially available broccoli supplements on the market.”

 The commercial perspective didn’t specifically mention any commercial products.

 B. The commercial perspective didn’t address taste, which may be a consumer acceptance problem.

 C. The commercial perspective provided practical dosage recommendations, reflecting their consumer orientation.
 These recommendations didn’t address how much sulforaphane is suitable for healthy people, though.

 The clinical trial perspective will eventually have to make practical dosage recommendations after they stop dodging their audience – which includes clinicians trying to apply clinical trial data – with unhelpful statements such as:

 “Reporting of administered dose of glucoraphanin and/or sulforaphane is a poor measure of the bioavailable / bioactive dose of sulforaphane.”

 How practical was their “internal dose” recommendation for non-researcher readers?